 There is a big difference when you feel an obligation or "have to" compared to a "want to."
 What happens to you when you sense that you "have to" do something?
-Think about that Saturday that you get to do whatever you want.
+Think about that Saturday when you get to do whatever you want.
 Now think about how easy it is to get out of bed!

-But, those days that you "have to" do those awful chores, those menial tasks, it takes effort to get out of bed.
+But, on those days that you "have to" do those awful chores, those menial tasks, it takes effort to get out of bed.

 Obligation De-energizes - When You No Longer See a Choice

 You no longer see a choice when you think you "should, must, have to," That creates a focus only on what you don't want to do.
 You roll your eyes when you think about it.
 It drains your energy, and you have less energy to start.

 Obligation creates a react and respond life, not a choose and create life.
 You focus on something other than the benefit of doing this task, how it could help others, or, most importantly, what satisfies your higher value.
 So you create a bad attitude about it, often because you lost sight of why you chose it in the first place.

 Of course, many things appear to have no choice.
 For example, your boss tells you to take out the trash.
 Do you have a choice?
 Of course, you do!
 What about the simple choice to live with good values?
 Or, you may choose something basic like staying employed.
 What do you think about having a tidy workspace?
 There are options, but it may be difficult to see them now that you focus on what you "have to" do.